publicissapient-france/sim-service/readme.md

 }
 ```

-Factory emits cereal request to some type of farm (ex: /city/farm/V1)
+# Request :

-* Request :
+* Factory emits cereal request to some type of farm (ex: /city/farm/V1)

 ```json
 {